 Every company has a board of directors.
-You should have a personal board of directors to give you guidance and insight as you navigate the challenging path to a second-act career.
+You should have a personal board of directors to give you guidance and insight as you navigate the challenging path to the next chapter of your career.

-Second-Act Career Transition is Not a Solo Act
+Career Transition is a Project, Not an Event

-One of my first assignments to new clients and students is to organize a few in-depth, constructive feedback conversations with a handful of close friends, business colleagues, or family members.
-These should be people who have known you for a long time and seen you from many angles.
+When I work with clients on this question, my first assignment for them is to organize a few in-depth, constructive feedback conversations with a handful of close friends, business colleagues, or family members.
+These should be people they have known for a long time and who have seen them in many different contexts.

 Recruiting Your Personal Board of Directors

-Your personal board of directors is your team, and ideally it should reflect your personal values, professional goals, and your overall world view.
+Your personal board of directors is your team, and ideally, it should reflect your personal values, professional goals, and your overall worldview.
 That said, you don’t want your board composed of people who won’t challenge you.
-You want to recruit people who will hold you to the highest standard you want to set for yourself.
+You want to choose people who will hold you to the highest standard you want to set for yourself.

 You want some degree of diversity of background, personality, experience, and POV so you get the benefit of competing ideas that will push you in new directions.
 If there’s some healthy friction and lively debate among your board, that’s OK.
 A little discomfort is a good thing!